Codes and Identifiers

 CatNo, Cat# – Catalog Number

-- Used to identify releases within and between music labels.
+- Used to identify releases within (and usually between) music labels.

 - Usually consists of a label abbreviation and a product number.